Fall 2023

 Advanced Reporting | 21:086:338

 In this course, students will learn to report and write about the news that matters most to their communities.
-Students will get the opportunity to choose a beat to cover, such as a local government or school district, and they will produce five to seven articles, including shorter daily stories and longer enterprise stories.
-They will also incorporate social media and multimedia elements in their coverage.
+Students will get the opportunity to choose a beat to cover, such as a local government or school district, and they will produce articles, including shorter daily stories and longer enterprise stories.
 Heavy emphasis will be placed on the reporting – doing in-person interviews and telling the stories of real people.
 Instruction will focus on news judgment, source development, interview skills, researching and backgrounding, and using data and public records.
 We will also stress the importance of clear and effective writing by studying examples of excellent journalism from newspapers, magazines, and books.
-In class, we will examine and discuss each other’s stories and reporting challenges, hopefully creating the kind of collaborative and collegial atmosphere found in the best newsrooms.

 ________________